andrediniz96/andrediniz96/README.md

 ###

-<p align="left">My name is André safadinho and I'm a fullstack developer in training.
+<p align="left">My name is André Diniz and I'm a fullstack developer in training.
 I from Brazil</p>

 ###